 It restricts private insurance coverage of abortion

-The Republican repeal bill interferes with the patient-provider relationship and disempowers women to make their own health care decisions by denying them coverage of abortion through the private insurance market.
+The congressional Republican repeal bill interferes with the patient-provider relationship and disempowers women to make their own health care decisions by denying them coverage of abortion through the private insurance market.
 It eliminates the option to purchase a health care plan that includes abortion coverage for any woman who receives a health care tax credit.
 The legislation does allow abortion coverage in the limited cases of rape, incest, and endangerment of the life of the woman.
 If passed, the AHCA could push abortion—which is an essential component in the continuum of reproductive health care—out of reach for millions of women.
 While the bill does nothing to keep a woman from purchasing separate coverage of abortion, this will almost certainly be an inconvenience for women with limited incomes and only serves to further stigmatize abortion by treating it as separate from other health care.
 The move to restrict private insurance coverage of abortion expands prohibitions already experienced by women who rely on public sources for their health insurance coverage.

 It does away with the insurance coverage tier system